chengpeiquan/chengpeiquan.com/src/contents/article/en/free-note-sync-via-fnnas-and-obsidian.md

 ## Current Solution

+Next, let me talk about the specific architecture and configuration I have currently determined.

+### Multi-terminal synchronization architecture

 After comparing the options, my note setup architecture is very simple:

 - NAS serves as the data storage center, providing sync via its built-in WebDAV service